Jackaed/UKSCC-Submission/minivite-submission/README.md

 # MiniVite
 Sam Ezeh, Freddie

-miniVite is an optimised version of vite for research.
-Vite is described as being an MPI+OpenMP implementation of the Louvain method for graph clustering. miniVite implements the same method but only implements a single phase of the Louvain method.
-Additionally, no heuristics are implemented for performance.
+**What is miniVite?**
+miniVite is a variant of Vite that only implements the first stage of the Louvain algorithm.
+The Louvain algorithm attempts to calculate the modularity of a cluster.
+Calculating graph modularity is NP-hard and as such, we approximate it using the greedy Louvain algorithm.

+miniVite outputs the following values:
+**Average total time (seconds)**
+The time taken across each node
+**Modularity**
+Modularity is a metric that is used to partition the nodes.
+**Iterations**
+Iterations is the number of iterations required to optimise each node.
+**MODS**
+Modularity * Average total time

 <img src="https://github.com/Jackaed/UKSCC-Submission/assets/8216039/26a77237-1692-43ac-8875-674c691773f8" width="200" >

-Louvain method

-Typical graphs often have nodes naturally segmented into “communities”, the Louvain method is a way of manipulating these graphs so nodes are clustered within their community.
-“Modularity” is the metric often used to partition the nodes however modularity optimization is an NP-complete problem.
-(Distributed Louvain Algorithm for Graph Community Detection, 2018).
-The Louvain method is used for an iterative heuristic for modularity optimisation.
+**Louvain Algorithm**
+The Louvain algorithm works by optimising modularity on each node locally and then grouping it into a single node repetitively.
+These two phases are known as “Modularity Optimization” and “Community Aggregation”. miniVite only performs the first phase of the algorithm which consists of assigning each node in its community.
+The Louvain algorithm runs in O(n*log(n)). (miniVite: Algorithms - ECP Proxy Applications, 2024)

 * Explain optimisations
 * Build process writeup